-As a part of my summer internship project at Qubole, I worked on an open-source Hive JDBC storage handler (github).
-This project helped me improve my knowledge on distributed systems and gave me exposure of working on a team on large projects.
+As a part of my summer internship project at Qubole, I worked on an open-source Hive JDBC storage handler (GitHub).
+This project helped me improve my knowledge of distributed systems and gave me the exposure to working on a team on large projects.

 One way to solve this problem is to use a tool like Sqoop to import data from the DB into HDFS / S3 and create a Hive table against it.
 This imported table can be now joined with other large Hive tables.
 Similarly, Sqoop can be used to export a result table back into a reporting DB.
 Many of our customers use our Scheduler to periodically re-import the DB to capture new data.
 This solution works well when the data in DB doesn’t change very frequently.
 However, some of our customers had use-cases where the DB does change frequently and we needed an alternate solution.